liebermeister/stm/README.md

 Structural thermokinetic modelling for Matlab
 =============================================

-[Structural thermokinetic modelling](https://www.metabolic-economics.de/stm/index.html) is a computational method to determine consistent states of kinetic metabolic models.
+[Structural thermokinetic modelling](https://www.metabolic-economics.de/stm/) is a computational method to determine consistent states of kinetic metabolic models.
 It follows the paradigm of Structural Kinetic Modelling, but accounts for thermodynamic laws to yield a consistent description of reversible biochemical reaction kinetics.

 This repository contains Matlab functions for Structural thermokinetic modelling that extend the [Metabolic Network Toolbox](https://github.com/liebermeister/metabolic-network-toolbox).

-For demo scripts, see the subdirectory matlab/demo.
+For demo scripts, see the subdirectory ```matlab/demo```.
 To see the commands used, please have a look at the scripts.

+Relevant models and data can be found in the folder ```resources-data```.

 ## Dependencies